Karen Kleiman MSW, LCSW

 - Research has shown us that a woman's depression will improve markedly with the consistent support of a significant other.

-- The longer you pretend that the depression will go away by itself and deny it is really happening, the longer her recovery will take.
+- The longer you pretend that the depression will go away by itself or deny it is happening, the longer her recovery will take.

 - The more you expect of her, the greater your demands, the more difficult her recovery will be.